 Gilia capitata 'Globe'

-Globe Gilia is a native annual flower that is commonly found growing on dry, open plains, on slopes, chaparral banks, and long roadsides throughout the eastern United States.
-At maturity, this plant reaches a height of 12-24” and features lacy green foliage, and globe-shaped clusters of small lavender/blue flowers.
-This plant attracts bees, butterflies, and hummingbirds, is drought tolerant, self sows, and is great as a cut flower.
+Globe Gilia is a native annual flower that grows on dry, open plains, slopes, chaparral banks, and long roadsides throughout the eastern United States.
+At maturity, this plant reaches a height of 12-24” and features green lacy foliage and globe-shaped clusters of small lavender/blue flowers.
+This plant attracts bees, butterflies, and hummingbirds, is drought tolerant, self-sows, and is used as a cut flower.

 -